Alaska Medical Marijuana Card >

 A medical marijuana card in Alaska costs $25.
 This medical marijuana card fee may be paid using a check or money order made out to the Bureau of Vital Statistics.
 The medical marijuana card fee is nonrefundable.
 It costs $20 to renew an Alaska medical marijuana card.
 Note that you will pay a consultation fee at your appointment with the healthcare practitioner.
 Typically, the consultation fee ranges between $100 and $250.

 Alaska requires that applicants seeking medical marijuana cards consult with doctors before submitting applications for inclusion in the Alaska medical marijuana registry.
 During your visit to the healthcare practitioner, it is recommended that you take your medical records along.
-The healthcare practitioner will ask several questions and assess whether you suffer from any of the approved debilitating conditions.
+The healthcare practitioner will ask several questions and assess whether you suffer from any approved debilitating conditions.
 On determining that you qualify, the healthcare practitioner will issue you an attestation stating that:

 Alaska does not currently maintain a publicly available database for healthcare practitioners licensed to issue medical marijuana certifications.
 Any healthcare practitioner in good standing and licensed to practice medicine in the state may issue medical marijuana certification.